-Government-Wide Financial Statements
+Government-Wide Financial Statements (Continued)

-Capital assets are long-lived assets purchased or acquired with an original cost of at least \$1,000 and have an estimated useful life of greater than one year.
-When purchased or acquired, these assets are recorded as capital assets in the government-wide statement of Net Position.
-If the asset was purchased, it is recorded in the books at its cost.
+the books at its cost.
 If the asset was donated, then it is recorded at its estimated fair market value at the date of donation.
 Capital assets will also include major repairs to equipment and vehicles that significantly extend the asset's useful life.
 Routine repairs and maintenance are expensed as incurred.

-For capital assets recorded in the government-wide financial statements, depreciation is computed recorded using the straight-line method for the asset's estimated useful life.
-The Council follows a guideline issued by the State of Louisiana's Office of Statewide Reporting and Accounting to establish the useful lives of the various types of capital assets that depreciated and the method used to calculate annual depreciation.
+For capital assets recorded in the government-wide financial statements, depreciation is computed and recorded using the straight-line method for the asset's estimated useful life.
+The Council follows a guideline issued by the State of Louisiana's Office of Statewide Reporting and Accounting to establish the useful lives of the various types of capital assets that are depreciated and the method used to calculate annual depreciation.